phalcon-orphanage/docs/id/reference/odm.rst

 Models in Namespaces
 --------------------
 Namespaces can be used to avoid class name collision.
-In this case it is necessary to indicate the name of the related collection using getSource:
+In this case it is necessary to indicate the name of the related collection using the :code:`setSource()` method:

 .. code-block:: php